yeti-switch/doc/en/web-interface/routing/customers-auths.rst

         The capacity of the Customer Auth, i.e. how many calls it accepts at the moment.
     Allow Receive Rate Limit
         A Customer may send special SIP-header in which he sends the price for this call he wants to pay.
-        And YETI will rely on this price on the routing stage if we allow such a behaviour.
+        And YETI will rely on this price on the routing stage if we allow such a behavior.
     Send Billing Information
         If enabled, YETI adds the special SIP-header into 200 SIP-message, which contains current price for calls, in order to a Customer should be informed.